Miss Wisconsin USA

+It is produced by Future Productions based in Savage, Minnesota from 2007 until 2024 and from 2025 onwards is produced by KPC Productions based in West Des Moines, Iowa.

-Wisconsin is one of the least successful states in the Miss USA system with only seven placements in over sixty years as the state has yet to win the Miss USA title.
-The most recent placement was Bishara Dorre in 2014, placing Top 10.
-The state's highest placing was Mary Cook earning 2nd runner-up in 1974, and they had no placements from 1979 until 2007, when Caitlin Morrall made the top fifteen.
+Wisconsin is one of the least successful states in the Miss USA system with only eight placements in over sixty years as the state has yet to win the Miss USA title.
+The most recent placement was Alexis Maria Loomans in 2023, placing 2nd runner-up that is the state highest placing since Mary Cook earning 2nd runner-up in 1974 as well, and they had no placements from 1979 until 2007, when Caitlin Morrall made the top fifteen.
 In 2005, Melissa Ann Young won the Miss Congeniality award.
 Elyzabeth Lee Pham won Miss Photogenic in 1999 and Kate Redeker at Miss USA 2016.

-Hollis Brown of Milwaukee was crowned Miss Wisconsin USA 2022 on May 8, 2022, at Madison Marriott West Hotel in Middleton.
-She represented Wisconsin for the title of Miss USA 2022.
+Aneisha Cox of Green Bay was crowned Miss Wisconsin USA 2025 on August 10, 2025, at The Franklin Center in Des Moines.
+She represented Wisconsin at Miss USA 2025.